RicoVendritto/project-2/beer-app/README.md

 - Use local storage to save choice >= 21 / 21 and prevents landing page if you visit again.
 - Add the cocktail api to extend the search options!
 Because, why not.
 It's alcohol as well. (https://www.thecocktaildb.com/api.php)
 - Use the weather API to check for the current weather at your location.
 Not sure if possible, but otherwise, use location of user / device to determine weather forecast.
 And make suggestion if today is a great day to drink beer :-) This should all be incorporated in the Footer and visible on every page to promote drinking.
+- Vote on your favourite beer / Favourite beer list.

 ## Technology / Resources used: ##
 - React